 It has been an amazing journey with more road ahead.

 Founded on February 8, 2013, the PRP (Pityriasis Rubra Pilaris) Alliance is a 501(c)(3), nonprofit, patient advocacy organization.
 Our mission is to advocate for the timely and accurate diagnosis of pityriasis rubra pilaris (PRP), the implementation of more effective and accessible treatment options, and an increase in PRP-specific research.

 PRP Alliance Milestones

 - FUTURE: February 25-March 2, 2018 — The PRP Alliance will seek financial support to enable participation at 2018 Rare Disease Week On Capitol Hill sponsored by the Rare Disease Legislative Advocates.
 Learn More

-- FUTURE: October 16-17, 2017 — The PRP Alliance has submitted a request for financial assistance in order to enable participation at the Rare Diseases and Orphan Products Breakthrough Summit sponsored by the National Organization of Rare Disorders.
-Learn More
+- October 16-17, 2017 — The PRP Alliance participated at the Rare Diseases and Orphan Products Breakthrough Summit sponsored by the National Organization of Rare Disorders.

 - September 13-17, 2017 — The PRP Alliance was represented at the EADY 26th Annual Congress in Geneva, Switzerland and the 2017 GlobalSkin Conference in Ferney Voltaire, France.

 - September 10-12, 2017 — As an organizational member of the Coalition of Skin Diseases, the PRP Alliance participated at the 2017 American Academy of Dermatology Legislative Conference in Washington, DC.

 - June 26, 2017 — The PRP Alliance website was reinstated, albeit an interim version pending future Board-inspired modification.